 Skip to main content

-Safeguarding Policy
+Safeguarding policy

-Our highest commitment
+1. Our commitment

 The children who appear on OrphanGive are real children, in real circumstances, with real vulnerabilities.
 They are minors.
 Many have lost one or both parents.
 Some have experienced trauma.
 All of them deserve to be cared for, protected, and treated with the dignity that any child deserves — and more.